bgvladedivac/LinuxKnowledge/FileUniversalityIO/info.md

 ## System calls and file descriptors
 **System call** is the fundamental interface between an application and the Linux kernel.
 System calls are how a program enters the kernel to perform some task.
 Programs use system calls to perform a variety of operations, such as creating processes, doing network and file I/O ... <br />

+The following are the four key system calls for performing I/O(programming languages and software packages typically employ these calls only indirectly, via I/O libaries). <br />
+* **fd = open(pathaneme, flags, mode)** opnes the file identified by pathname, returning a file descriptor used to refer to the open file in subsequent calls.
+The flags argument also specifies whether the file is to be opened for reading, writing, or both.
+The mode specifies the permissions to be placed on the file if it is created by this call.<br />
+* **numread = read(fd, buffer, count)** reads at most count bytes from the open file referred to by fd and stores them in buffer.
+The read() call returns the number of bytes actually read. <br />
+* **numwritten = write(fd, buffer, count)** writes up to count bytes from buffer to the open file referred to by fd.
+The write() call returns the number of bytes actually written, which may be less than count. <br />
+* **status = close(fd)** is called after all I/O has been completed, in order to release the file descriptor fd and its associated kernel resources. <br />

 System calls are generally not invoked directly, but rather via wrapper functions in glibc.
 Each system call returns a **file descriptor**, a small, nonnegative interger for use in subsequent system calls.
 Each process has 3 file descriptors already opened:<br />
 0 => standart input, 1 => standart ouput, 2 => standart error.